Guided Speculative Inference for Efficient Test-Time Alignment of LLMs: Experiments

+\textbf{Methods.} We compare GSI against our implementation of RSD \citep{rsd} using the same hyperparameters as in the paper, S-BoN with $\pi_S$, and S-BoN with $\pi_B$.
+As \texttt{SPECS}~\citep{cemri2025textttspecsfastertesttimescaling} does not have a publicly available implementation, we do not compare to it in our experiments.
+However, we compare to the results reported in their paper in Section~\ref{sec:experiments:reasoning}.

+Note that we do not compare to vanilla speculative decoding with the draft and target model and step-wise s-BoN sampling (i.e., where $n$ reasoning steps are generated in parallel with vanilla speculative decoding, and then verified with the PRM), since speculative decoding is known to scale very poorly with batch size.
+Even modern frameworks like EAGLE-2~\citep{li2024eagle2} have been shown to have a token throughput of up to 50\% less than that of the target model at larger batch sizes~\citep{yan2025scalinglawsspeculativedecoding}.
+In particular, even sophisticated frameworks like EAGLE-3, that require targeted finetuning of the draft model, have not been evaluated beyond $n=64$ and do not achieve strictly better throughput than the target model alone~\citep{li2025eagle3scalinginferenceacceleration}.
+GSI circumvents this issue altogether, as generation both from the draft, as well as the target model remains fully parallelizable.

-\textbf{Hyperparameters.} We use $\beta=20$, $u=0.5$ (selected empirically amongst a range of values based on acceptance rate vs. accuracy trade-off), \verb|temperature| = 0.7, and \verb|top_p| = 1.0.
-We set the threshold in RSD to $0.7$, which is the same as in the RSD paper.
+\textbf{Hyperparameters.} We use $\beta=20$ (see Appendix~\ref{apx:betas} for an ablation), $u=0.5$ (selected empirically amongst a range of values based on accuracy vs. latency trade-off; see Appendix~\ref{apx:u} for an ablation), \verb|temperature| = 0.7, and \verb|top_p| = 1.0.
+We set the threshold in RSD to $0.7$, which is the same as in the RSD paper~\citep{rsd}.
+Further hyperparameter and implementation details can be found in Appendix~\ref{apx:hyperparameters}.